 Self-representation is referred to as pro se litigation.
 This means you represent yourself at all stages of the process, from filing the claim to going in front of a judge.
 Unfortunately, navigating the legal system is complicated, and many pro se litigants get tripped up in the process before going before a judge.

 Self-representation might be okay for very small claims, but when you file a claim against a major airline or an airport, you’ll be going head-to-head against an experienced corporate lawyer whose job it is to minimize claims like yours.
 The good news is that there are attorneys out there who specialize in fighting back against those airlines.
 They have an in-depth knowledge of the law and the process, and they can help maximize the amount of money you receive for your injury.

 Contemplating Suing an Airline?

 That doesn’t mean you have no recourse for your injuries, however.
-Retaining the help of a knowledgable attorney will help you get the compensation you deserve and increase your chances of success with your claim when you’re suing an airline.
+Retaining the help of a knowledgeable attorney will help you get the compensation you deserve and increase your chances of success with your claim when you’re using an airline.